Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/configuration/configuring-your-enterprise/managing-github-for-mobile-for-your-enterprise.md

 ---
 title: Managing GitHub for mobile for your enterprise
-intro: 'You can decide whether authenticated users can connect to {% data variables.product.product_location %} with {% data variables.product.prodname_mobile %}.'
+intro: "You can decide whether authenticated users can connect to {% data variables.product.product_location %} with {% data variables.product.prodname_mobile %}."
-permissions: 'Enterprise owners can manage {% data variables.product.prodname_mobile %} for an enterprise on {% data variables.product.product_name %}.'
+permissions: "Enterprise owners can manage {% data variables.product.prodname_mobile %} for an enterprise on {% data variables.product.product_name %}."
 versions:
-  ghes: '>=3.0'
+  ghes: ">=3.0"
 type: how_to
 topics:
   - Enterprise